 Now given that there are entire textbooks dedicated to periods of only a few hundred years of this shit forgive me for paraphrasing and cutting it down.

 Around 4,000 years ago (20th century BCE) the area of Greece was as wanky as anywhere else and then some people started to make nice patterns and pictures and write shit down.
 By about the 17th or 16th century BCE Minoans started making nice pots and writing stuff down on Crete and something similar to this style would find its way over to the main land around the 12th and 11th centuries BCE.

 For a few hundred years we have fuck all idea what was going on but we know something must have been because by 800 BCE Greek people are writing out complicated ideas including epic poems that appear to be the first writing of an extant and complex oral tradition of stories of Gods, heroes and wars.
-These ‘writers’ whether real people or semi-legendary, would go on to continue to influence European culture until <insert
+These ‘writers’ whether real people or semi-legendary, would go on to continue to influence European, and world culture to this day.

 Far from being a unified culture Greece was divided into a bunch of city states, an individual of which was called a Polis, plural Poleis, and these fuckers loved to fight each other whilst also sometimes trading.

 Two major powers, Athens and Sparta, would come to blows around the 5th century BCE in the Pelopennesian wars, but soon some Persian fellas started making moves and Greece kinda got its shit together a bit better to deal with this external threat.
 Once the external threat was mostly nullified they got back to fighting each other.